sparkison/fullcircle_bootstrap/README.md

 To configure:
 - Adding javascript files: if adding additional javascript libraries it is recommend to add them to the `assets/js` directory then add the library name to the `scripts` array within `Gruntfile.js`.
 This will ensure all javascript files are concatenated and compressed as a singular file.
 - Adding stylesheets: it is recommend to add stylesheets to the `assets/css` directory then add them as `@import`'s within the `assets/scss/fullcircle_bootstrap.scss` file.
 This will ensure all stylsheets are concatenated and compressed as a singular file.
-- I've only added 2 stylsheets and 1 javascript file (which are generated automatically vie the `grunt` commands) via the WordPress `enqueue` method within the `functions.php` file.
+- I've only added 2 stylsheets and 1 javascript file (which are generated automatically via the `grunt` commands) via the WordPress `enqueue` method within the `functions.php` file.
 This is to allow more flexibility in the optimization of the theme.
 The primary js and css file are outlined above.
 To compile them issue the `grunt dist` command, or simply issues `grunt watch` to have them automatically generated if actively making changes.

 Questions or issues?
 Feel free to contact me via [email](shaun@brightmindedmedia.com) or [twitter](https://twitter.com/brightmindedweb).